How to access HIV home-testing

 Home-testing for HIV is where you order a self-test kit and conduct the test at home with a small sample of your blood.
 The tests are easy to do and are very accurate although this can depend on the time between exposure to HIV and when you conduct the test.

 Test.hiv is the nationally commissioned provider of HIV home-testing.
 With this system of self-testing you send a small blood sample into a lab and await the results.
-They offer free HIV test kits in participating regions.
+They offer HIV test kits for a small charge.

 - Register your details on the website test.hiv.